 - Facilitate avenues for the voice of the displaced to reach the world

-Stop Genocide Now is a global community of dedicated individuals who share the common goal of protecting populations threatened by genocide.
+Stop Genocide Now is a global community of dedicated individuals who share the common goal of protecting populations threatened by genocide and mass atrocities.

 Our pioneering campaigns aim to break the silence surrounding the crime and pave the way for a new age that lives up to the refrain, “never again.”
 We believe in the importance of enabling interaction between supporters and genocide victims.
 All our creative campaigns are uniquely interactive and educational.